-The materialistic world we are living in, calculates the worth of a person by measuring how much he/she “gets” and “receives” from others be in form of money, love, attention, care, respect or time.
-It counts a getter worthier than the giver; a concept totally opposite to the Islamic one.
-If the value was in getting and receiving, Allah would have guided His Prophet Muhammad S.A.W to retain what He S.A.W received from others but this was never the case.
+The materialistic world we are living in, calculates the worth of a person by measuring how much he/she “gets” and “receives” from others.
+Be in form of money, love, attention, care, respect or time.
+It counts a getter worthier than the giver.A concept totally opposite to the Islamic one.
+If the value was in getting and receiving.
+Allah would have guided His Prophet Muhammad S.A.W to retain what He S.A.W received from others but this was never the case.
 The instructions to the Muslims are to give and spread good and goodness among the people of Allah.
-And it is in giving that Allah has put Barkat that increases many folds the quantity of things that you originally gave as mentioned in Quran:
+And it is in giving that Allah has put Barkat.
+Barkat is that increases many folds the quantity of things that you originally gave as mentioned in Quran.

-Allah is so merciful and ready to accept our good deeds that he does not require us to give huge amounts in charity, or to donate our full wealth.
-A true Muslim must remember that Allah accepted the charity of a companion of Prophet Muhammad S.A.W when he had nothing to give or to contribute in Ghazwa-e-Tabook so he prayed all the night long to Allah and wished that whatever wrong he had been done by other Muslims is what he gives as charity in the way of Islam.
+Allah is so merciful and ready to accept our good deeds.
+He does not require us to give huge amounts in charity, or to donate our full wealth.
+A true Muslim must remember that Allah accepted the charity of a companion of Prophet Muhammad S.A.W when he had nothing to give or to contribute in Ghazwa-e-Tabook.
+So he prayed all the night long to Allah and wished that whatever wrong he had been done by other Muslims is what he gives as charity in the way of Islam.
 And then he was given the good news by the Apostle of Allah that his charity was among the best selected charities.
 This leads us to strengthen our belief that Forgiving is one of the best forms of Giving.

 “And the retribution for an evil act is an evil one like it. but whoever pardons and makes reconciliation.his reward is [due] from Allah.
 Indeed, He does not like wrongdoers.”
 (Al-Quran 42:40)